The 10 Biggest Oversights From Baseball’s “Franchise Four” Selections

 If you thought the vote for the 2015 All-Star teams was controversial enough with the Kansas City Royals monopolizing the AL starting lineup, some of the “Franchise Four” results led us to some head-scratching—followed by some head-shaking.

 In a sense, we saw this coming.
 Yes, a mix of historians, record-keepers and baseball writers apparently used their sage to come up with a list of eight nominees for each team—and we should stress the word “apparently,” since some of the legends omitted even from these lists led us to chuckle in disgust.
 But then they let the fans pick the final four.
 Okay, this is a democracy and everyone should have a say; it’s too bad so many were uninformed.
-For every fan who is truly baseball-literate and is in the know about whom to pick, there’s another ten whose casual knowledge of the game probably goes back some 40 years at most.
+For every fan who is truly baseball-literate and is in the know about whom to pick, there’s another 10 whose casual knowledge of this great game probably goes back some 40 years at most.
 Trust us—these people don’t know Chuck Klein from Calvin Klein.

 Of the 64 Franchise Four players named from the 16 “original” teams whose existence goes back to 1901 or before, only 11 of them finished them careers before 1960.
 They’re the lucky ones.
 Many others weren’t, despite their status among baseball aficionados as no-doubt-about-it Hall-of-Fame legends.
 Apparently, the voters had some doubts.
 Or they looked at Nap Lajoie and shrugged, “Nap who?”